DougFanta/Zelda-songs/README.md

 A simple and fun player of Zelda's Ocarina of time Ocarina songs

 # Overview
-To play a song just type a sequence if you need help just type help to see all sequences
+To play a song just type a sequence using "w, a, s, d or x" if you need help just type help to see all sequences

 # Instal
 ```